100+ Tennis Gift Ideas for Players of All Ages & Levels

 - Fitbit tracker

-Both are terrific options for comprehensive fitness tracking that provide companion smartphone apps for monitoring a players fitness.
+Both are terrific options for comprehensive fitness tracking and provide companion smartphone apps for monitoring a player’s fitness.

-Regardless of which brand you choose, we highly recommend getting a waterproof version because we’ve personally killed our watch when we forgot to remove it before jumping into a pool.
-In our opinion, for a device you’re supposed to wear all day long it just has to be waterproof.
+Regardless of which brand you choose, I highly recommend getting a waterproof version because I’ve personally broke my watch when I forgot to remove it before jumping into a pool.
+In my opinion, a device you’re supposed to wear all day just has to be waterproof.

-We also like a watch with a full screen so that we can monitor our results throughout the day.
-Plus, the full screen allows us to take advantage of the other cool features like music and apps.
+I also like a watch with a full screen to monitor my results throughout the day.
+Plus, the larger screen allows us to take advantage of the other cool features like music and apps.

-For Apple, that means getting the Series 3, and for Fitbit, that means getting the Ionic – both are waterproof and have full screens.
+For Apple, that means getting the Series 3, SE, or Series 7, and for Fitbit, that means getting the Icon, Sense, or Versa – all of which are waterproof and have full screens.

 For tennis players, a smartwatch or fitness tracker is the perfect gift.
-It’s useful for improving our fitness, and it also has a wealth of other uses beyond tennis that make it a sure-fire winner.
+It helps improve my fitness, and it also has a wealth of other uses beyond tennis that make it a sure-fire winner.

-Over the years, we’ve found most players don’t even consider the fact that they can purchase a tennis stringer.
-We believe that’s because the general assumption is that tennis stringers are way too expensive to bother.
+Over the years, I’ve found most players don’t even consider the fact that they can purchase a tennis stringer.
+I believe that’s because the general assumption is that tennis stringers are way too expensive.

-However, the unique thing about a stringer is that over time they pay for themselves if you string frequently.
-Consider the fact that on average the cost of stringing a racquet (minus the cost of the string) is $15, i.e., just for the labor.
+However, the unique thing about a stringer is that they pay for themselves if you frequently string over time.
+Consider the fact that, on average, the cost of stringing a racquet (minus the price of the string) is $15, i.e., just for the labor.

 Next, let’s assume you play competitively all year long and string your racquet every two weeks on average.
 That’s $390 every year!

-For us, we’d even use our stringer to string our teammate’s tennis racquets, and we’d charge $10 for the restring.
-Since most players on our team didn’t own a stringer, we made a few hundred dollars each season and helped our teammates out too.
+For me, I’d even use my stringer to string my teammates’ tennis racquets, and I’d charge $10 for the restring.
+Since most players on my team didn’t own a stringer, I made a few hundred dollars each season and helped my teammates out, too.

 As a parent who tends to foot the bill for the cost of restringing, it’s a no-brainer purchase if you can afford it, assuming your son or daughter would be open to learning how to string.

-Of course, it’s a gift, so we don’t need to expect by default that it will pay for itself but it’s a nice side benefit when considering whether to buy one.
+Of course, it’s a gift, so you don’t need to expect by default that it will pay for itself, but it’s a nice side benefit when considering whether to buy one.

 Strings are Key